Danielandro/bookmark-manager-2/README.md

 2. Create the database `CREATE DATABASE bookmark_manager_test`
 3. Connect to the database `\c bookmark_manager_test`
 4. Run the query in `db/migrations/01_create_bookmarks_table.sql`

+#### User stories

+As a user,
+So I can save my favourite pages,
+I want to add new bookmarks